vivekghanchi/vivekghanchi.github.io/README.md

 Vivek Ghanchi Portfolio
 =======================

-I have bulit this portfolio using
+I have built this portfolio using
 * HTML5
 * CSS3
 * Bootstrap